How to buy Australian Unity Office (AOF) shares

 Australian Unity Office share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Australian Unity Office's is 0.5319.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Australian Unity Office's is 0.4948.
 This would suggest that Australian Unity Office's shares are less volatile than average (for this exchange).

 Australian Unity Office overview